istio/istio.io/content/en/docs/ops/deployment/vm-architecture/index.md

 For virtual machine expansion, Istio provides similar functionality via [DNS Proxy](/docs/ops/configuration/traffic-management/dns-proxy/).
 This feature redirects all DNS queries from the virtual machine workload to the Istio proxy, which maintains a mapping of hostnames to IP addresses.

-As a result, workloads running on virtual machines will be able to call `Service`s just like pods.
+As a result, workloads running on virtual machines can transparently call `Service`s (similar to pods) without requiring any additional configuration.